Using the CUBIC Cluster

 Lastly, open a new terminal window to manage the PORT and link it with the same number:

-ssh -L localhost:8767:localhost:8767 <username>@cubic-sattertt # change <username> to your cubic username
+SSH -L localhost:8767:localhost:8767 <username>@CUBIC-sattertt # change <username> to your CUBIC username

 # this process must remain running so don't `ctrl`+`c` it until you're done working